cloudflare/cloudflare-docs/content/workers/runtime-apis/durable-objects.md

 Durable Objects WebSockets support includes Cloudflare-specific extensions to the standard WebSocket interface, related methods on the `state` object, and handler methods that a Durable Object can implement for processing WebSocket events.

-The Hibernation APIs allow a Durable Object that is not currently running an event handler, such as handling a WebSocket message, HTTP request, or [alarm](/workers/learning/using-durable-objects/#alarms-in-durable-objects), to be removed from memory while keeping its WebSockets connected ("hibernation").
+The Hibernation API allows a Durable Object that is not currently running an event handler, such as handling a WebSocket message, HTTP request, or [alarm](/workers/learning/using-durable-objects/#alarms-in-durable-objects), to be removed from memory while keeping its WebSockets connected ("hibernation").

 {{ <Aside type="note"> }}